jo3-l/vscode-typst-implied-multiplication/README.md

 The [Tinymist](https://github.com/Myriad-Dreamin/tinymist) extension for Typst must also be installed, as this extension relies on diagnostics from Tinymist to detect implied multiplication errors.

+## Limitations

+- Only fixes one error at a time, since Tinymist seems to only display the first error in any given file.
+It might be possible to fix this with a much more sophisticated integration with the Typst compiler.

 ## License

 MIT